michaelcourcy/kasten-postgres-non-exclusive-backup/readme.md

 3. Restore
 4. check you get your data

-In order to verify that all non exckusive backup operations were done as expected you can check the logs in the backup session pod before it is removed
+In order to verify that all non exclusive backup operations were done as expected you can check the logs in the backup session pod before it is removed.

 ```
  kubectl logs postgres16-postgresql-backup-session